-A new year means making resolutions to help you live your best life in 2020 — whether that’s committing to healthier choices, spending more time with family and friends, saving money, traveling more, or all of the above.
-January is also the month for National Plan for Vacation Day (January 28), which is all about encouraging Americans to plan their time off for the rest of the year.
+A new year means making resolutions to help you live your best life—whether that’s committing to healthier choices, spending more time with family and friends, saving money, traveling more or all of the above.
+January is also the month for National Plan for Vacation Day, which is all about encouraging Americans to plan their time off for the rest of the year.
 To honor this special day, you’ll find tips below to help you plan a memorable Idaho vacation that achieves your New Year’s goals.

 Horseback Riding at a Guest Ranch